-MHC has resolved to use a system for ensuring the propriety of business activities of the company (internal control system), as follows, in accordance with Article 399-13, paragraph (1), (b) and (c) of the Companies Act, as well as relevant laws and regulations.
+MHC has resolved to use a system for ensuring the propriety of business activities of the company (internal control system) as follows, in accordance with the Companies Act and other relevant laws and regulations.

-Hereinafter, "the Group" refers to "MHC and MHC's subsidiaries and affiliates," and "Group companies" refers to "MHC's subsidiaries and affiliates."
+Hereinafter, "the Group" refers to MHC and MHC's subsidiaries and affiliates, and "Group companies" refers to MHC's subsidiaries and affiliates.